robot297/JAG_10_2019/grades/Lab 9 Questions.md

 ### Task 2: Configure TicketGUI ticketList JList

 Configure `ticketList` so it will be able to display a list of Ticket objects.
+Use generic types.
 The Ticket objects should be shown in priority order, most urgent first.
 TicketStore should already be returning Ticket lists in the correct order.

 The selection model should be `SINGLE_SELECTION`.